Urinary Symptoms: Medical Information

 Urinary symptoms can be associated with a wide range of conditions.
 Common causes discussed in clinical practice include:

 In some cases, more than one factor may contribute to urinary symptoms.
+Some urinary symptoms may also reflect underlying bladder conditions affecting bladder storage, emptying, or urinary control.

 How Urinary Symptoms Are Evaluated